Slider Widget Documentation

 A slider widget is a graphical control element that allows users to adjust a value within a specific range by sliding a handle along a track.
 Sliders can be oriented horizontally or vertically and typically represent a continuous or discrete range of values.
 Users interact with the slider by clicking and dragging the handle or by clicking on the track to move the handle to that position.
 It is commonly used in Graphical User Interfaces (GUIs) to enable users to set values such as volume, brightness, or any numerical parameter that can vary within a bounded range.

 Note: Before following this document, ensure that you are familiar with the process of designing with MGS Harmony Composer, generating code with MPLAB® Code Configurator (MCC) and debugging with MPLAB X IDE.
-To learn more about this, refer to the guide here.
+To learn more about this, refer to the "Getting Started with Microchip Graphics Suite (MGS) Harmony" guide.

 Designing Slider Widget Using MGS Harmony Composer

-To add slider widget to your design, follow the steps given below:
+To add slider widget to your design, follow these steps:

 Back to Top

-To customize the slider widget, select it on the screen designer and modify its properties using the Object Editor.
+To customize the slider widget, select it on the screen designer or screen tree, select the Object Editor tab and modify its properties using the Object Editor.

 Set the Slider properties [Orientation, Minimum, Maximum, Value and Grip Size] using the Object Editor.
 An example of this is shown in the accompanying image.